cast-org/figuration/docs/get-started/browsers-devices.md

 ## Browser Zooming

-Page zooming inevitably presents rendering artifacts in some components, both in Bootstrap and the rest of the web.
+Page zooming inevitably presents rendering artifacts in some components, both in Figuration and the rest of the web.
 Depending on the issue, we may be able to fix it (search first and then open an issue if need be).
 However, we tend to ignore these as they often have no direct solution other than hacky workarounds.

 ## Sticky `:hover`/`:focus` on Mobile
 Even though real hovering isn't possible on most touchscreens, most mobile browsers emulate hovering support and make `:hover` "sticky".
 In other words, `:hover` styles start applying after tapping an element and only stop applying after the user taps some other element.
 On mobile-first sites, this behavior is normally undesirable.